-Comparisons Between New Jersey and Other Participating Jurisdictions
+Comparisons Between the DDESS and Other Participating Jurisdictions

-The map on the following page provides a method for making appropriate comparisons of the average mathematics scale scores for public school students in New Jersey with those of other jurisdictions participating in the NAEP 1996 mathematics assessment.
-The different shadings of the states on the map show whether or not the average scale scores of public school students in the other jurisdictions were statistically different from that of public school students in New Jersey ("Target State").
-States with horizontal lines have a significantly lower average mathematics scale score than New Jersey and states in gray have a significantly higher average scale score.
-The unshaded states have average scale scores that did not differ significantly from the average for New Jersey.
+The maps on the following pages provide a method for making appropriate comparisons of the average mathematics scale scores for public school students in the DDESS with those of other jurisdictions participating in the NAEP 1996 mathematics assessment.
+The different shadings of the states on the map show whether or not the average scale scores of public school students in the other jurisdictions were statistically different from that of public school students in the DDESS ("Target State").
+States with horizontal lines have a significantly lower average mathematics scale score than the DDESS and states in gray have a significantly higher average scale score.
+The unshaded states have average scale scores that did not differ significantly from the average for the DDESS.
 Several states, those with large crosshatching, did not meet minimum participation rate guidelines established by NCES for the NAEP assessments.
 A description of the statistical procedures used to produce the data represented in these maps is contained in Appendix A.